-the unrelated live in explanation of: (a) the method used to apportion the additional costs of rent and food attributable to in personal caregiver that are incurred by the individual served on the waiver and (b) the method used to reimburse these costs: Appendix I: Financi al Accountability I-7: Partic ipant Co-Payments for Waiver Services and Other Cost Sharing (1 of 5) for waiver services. rements.
-Specify whether the state imposes a co-payment or similar charge upon waiver participants These charges are calculated per service and have the effect of reducing the total computable claim participation.
-Select one: No. The state d oes not impose a co-payment or similar charge upon participants for waiver services.
+related live-in personal caregiver that are incurred by the individual served on the waiver and (b) the method o reimburse these costs: pendix I: Financial Accountability I- 7: Participant Co-Payments for Waiver Services and Other Cost Sharing (1 of 5) for waive nent Requirements.
+Specify whether the state imposes a co-payment or similar charge upon waiver participant. or services.
+These charges are calculated per service and have the effect of reducing the total computable claim al financial participation.
+Select one: No. The state does not impose a co-payment or similar charge upon participants for waiver services.
 Yes.
-The state i mposes a co-payment or similar charge upon participants for one or more waiver services. i.
+The state imposes a co-payment or similar charge upon participants for one or more waiver services. i.
 Co-Pay Arrangement.
-Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies): - s Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii a I-7-a-iv): No ominal deductible Co insurance Ca p-Payment Ot her charge Sp ecify: Appendix I: Financi al Accountability ipant Co-Payments for Waiver Services and Other Cost Sharing (2 of 5) 1 / 1 0/1000 epant of Laymonts for warrer services and onter cost sharing (2 of 3) a.
-Co-Payment Requir rements. ii.
+Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies) Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv): Nominal deductible Coinsurance Co-Payment Other charge Specify:

+I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (2 of 5)

+a.
+Co-Payment Requirements.

+ii.
 Participants Subject to Co-pay Charges for Waiver Services.

-Answers pro evided in Appendix I-7-a indicate that you do not need to complete this section.
+Answers provided in Appendix I-7-a indicate that you do not need to complete this section.